Box railway station

-Box railway station served the town of Box in Wiltshire, England.
+Box railway station served the village of Box in Wiltshire, England.
 The station was on the main Great Western Railway line from London to Bristol and was opened when the Chippenham to Bath section opened in June 1841.

-The station was close to the village of Ashley as a location nearer to Box would be on a steeper gradient and too close to the tunnels.
+The station was close to the village of Ashley as a location nearer to Box would have been on a steeper gradient and too close to the tunnels.
 The station hotel survives as the Northey Arms.

-The Rev. W. Awdry, author of The Railway Series books lived next to the railway station and would spend many hours with his father watching the passing steam locomotives.
+The Rev. W. Awdry, author of The Railway Series books, lived next to the railway station and spent many hours with his father watching the passing steam locomotives.

-The name board of the former signal box with the name "Box Signal Box" is preserved in the National Railway Museum at York.
+The name board of the former signal box, inscribed "Box Signal Box", is preserved in the National Railway Museum at York.